patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/about-data-view.md

 The `<DataViewTable>` component accepts the following props:

-- `columns`: Defines the columns the table.
+- `columns`: Defines the columns of the table.
 Each item in the array can be a `ReactNode` (for simple heads) or an object with the following properties:
   - `cell` (`ReactNode`): Content to display in the column head
   - Optional `props` (`ThProps`) to pass to the `<Th>` component, such as `width`, `sort`, and other table head cell properties.